Skip to main content

 6. Go underground at the Cutta Cutta Caves

 Take the winding boardwalk down through the Cutta Cutta Caves, one of Australia’s only tropical limestone cave systems, a short drive south of Katherine.
-See fascinating stalactites of all shapes and sizes sprouting from the ceiling and crystals that look like spun sugar adorning the walls.
+Take a guided tour to see fascinating stalactites of all shapes and sizes sprouting from the ceiling and crystals that look like spun sugar adorning the walls.
 The caves shelter the rare ghost bat and horseshoe bat.
-Guided one-hour tours run daily.

 7. Relax in the Katherine Hot Springs